 - Two phone numbers for the new contact person

-If you do not receive this automated e-mail from EOPS@dhs.govwithin two days of faxing your request and receiving the e-mail from Ms. Sheets, you should look in your junk mail file.
+If you do not receive this automated e-mail from EOPS@dhs.govwithin two days of faxing or emailing your request and receiving the e-mail from Ms. Sheets, you should look in your junk mail file.
 The electronic e-mails are sometimes filtered and sent directly to junk mail.

 If you are still unable to get a new user ID and password, go onto the Web site and choose e-grant application.
 You will get an application sign-in screen.
 Click on forgot password, answer the two security questions and submit your request.